Milnor fibre boundary of a non-isolated surface singularity: Cylinders of plane curve singularities

-\subsection{Cylinders of plane curve singularities}
+\section{\ Cylinders of plane curve singularities}

 \labelpar{cyl} Consider $f(x,y,z)=f'(x,y)$ and $g(x,y,z)=z$, where $f':(\bfc^2,0)\to(\bfc,0)$ is an isolated plane curve singularity.
-Replacing the quadratic transformations of the infinitely near points of $0\in \bfc^2$ by blowing ups along the 1--dimensional axis (namely, the corresponding local $z$--axis), one obtains the following.
+It is well--known (see e.g. \cite{BrKn,Hartshorne,Wall}) that the embedded resolution of $(\bfc^2,V_{f'})$ can be obtained by a sequence of quadratic transformations.
+Replacing the quadratic transformations of the infinitely near points of $0\in \bfc^2$ by blow ups along the infinitely near 1--dimensional axis of the $z$--axis, one obtains the following picture. \ix{singularities!cylinders|textbf}

 Let $\G(\bfc^2,f')$ denote the minimal embedded resolution graph of the plane curve singularity $f':(\bfc^2,0)\to(\bfc,0)$.
-Recall that (besides the Euler numbers and genera of the non--arrowheads) each vertex has a multiplicity decoration $(m)$, the vanishing order of the pull-back of $f'$ along the corresponding irreducible curve.
+Recall that, besides the Euler numbers and genera of the non--arrowheads, each vertex has a multiplicity decoration $(m)$, the vanishing order of the pull-back of $f'$ along the corresponding irreducible curve.